Nat-Arslan/nat-arslan.github.io/_posts/BlogObsidian/Jekyll-Tips.md

 - cd /Users/nat/Desktop/Blog/nat-arslan.github.io
 - git add .
 - git commit -m "Initial commit"
-- Do this once. git remote add origin https://github.com/Nat-Arslan/nat-arslan.github.io.git
+- Do this step once. git remote add origin https://github.com/Nat-Arslan/nat-arslan.github.io.git
 - git push

-## Tagging
+## Categories and Tags
-Tag names (in YAML) should always be lowercase
+Tag names (in YAML) should always be lowercase.

+The `categories` of each post are designed to contain up to two elements, and the number of elements in `tags` can be zero to infinity.
+For instance:

+categories: [Animal, Insect]

 ## Linking to other posts
 I tried using Jekyll Wikilinks Plugin, but it didnt work for me.